NBA Players

 - Peak annual salary of $16.4 million in 2007

-- Most lucrative contract was a 6-year, $79.3 million deal with the Golden State Warriors
+- Most valuable contract: 6-year, $79.3 million deal with the Golden State Warriors

 NBA Salary